Government Leaders Need Specific Skills to Succeed

 |#6||Boundary Spanning||Talent Management|

-Do these differences alter how public sector leaders should behave, the skills they need, and the development necessary to meet those challenges?
-Probably, say John Ferguson, Peter Roynane and Mike Rybecki, the authors of the study and related white paper:
+These differences alter how public sector leaders should behave, the skills they need, and the development necessary to meet those challenges.
+When it comes to leading the government sector, we ranked 3 skills most critical for success: